Internal Links

 Dave Tyler

 and Pete Lawrence.
-They are just a brilliant big-aperture optical package.
+They are just a brilliant big-aperture optical package, especially for planets.

 My proudest achievements are:-